michaelEmeka/printf/test/README.md

-This folder will contain test files for the printf project cases
+This folder will contain local test files to the printf project